kubos/kubos/docs/working-with-the-iobc.rst

 -  system.initAfterFlash - (Default: false) Tells the Kubos SDK whether to start the application as a background daemon after flashing it to the board.
--  system.initAtBoot - (Default: true) Tells the Kubos SDK whether to generate and install an initialization script.
+-  system.initAtBoot - (Default: false) Tells the Kubos SDK whether to generate and install an initialization script.
 -  system.runLevel - (Default: 50.
 Range: 10-99) Sets priority of
    initialization script.